Laurie L. Newmark, Esq. - Founding Partner

-In addition to this, Laurie has been appointed by the Court as a Parent Coordinator in high conflict divorce cases involving children.
-She was also appointed as a Guardian Ad Litem to protect the interests of minors during matrimonial litigation and in litigation involving DCPP in Bergen, Passaic, Essex and Morris County.
-She has also been designated by the Court as a Discovery Master in complex matrimonial litigation.
+She has experience in parent coordination and has previously been appointed Laurie as a parent coordinator in high-conflict divorce cases involving minor children, and she has served as a Guardian Ad Litem to protect the interests of minors during matrimonial litigation, and in litigation involving DCPP in Bergen, Passaic, Essex, and Morris County.
+Additionally, the court has appointed her as a discovery master in matters involving complex matrimonial litigation.

 Our attorneys have received the honor of being included in the Super Lawyers and/or Super Lawyers Rising Stars list(s) published by Thomson Reuters, relative to being divorce attorneys.
 The dates of their inclusion are noted above.
 The qualifications or requirements for being included on said list can be viewed here.